kubotal/kad-doc/kad/docs/getting-started/120-installation-existing-cluster.md

 The bootstrap command above does the following:

 - Adds Flux component manifests to the repository (In the `clusters/kadtest1/flux/flux-system` location)
-- Deploys Flux Components to your Kubernetes Cluster.
+- Deploys Flux components to your Kubernetes Cluster.
 - Create an SSH deploy key to be used by FluxCD controller to access the Git repository
 - Configures Flux components to track the path `clusters/kadtest1/flux` in the repository.
-- As there is a manifest `kad.yaml` in this folder, deploy the `kad-controller`
+- As there is a manifest `kad.yaml` in this folder, apply it.
+This will create the `kad-controller` deployment.

-> If you have cloned locally the repository, perform a `git pull` to update your local workspace.
+> If you have cloned locally the repository, perform a git pull to update your local workspace with the modifications performed by this process

 If installation is successful, several pods should be up and running in the `flux-system` namespace.